The Rolling Stones: 1965–1967: Height of fame

 On 10 May 1967, the day Jagger, Richards and Fraser were arraigned in connection with the Redlands charges, Jones' house was raided by police.
 He was arrested and charged with possession of cannabis.
 Three of the five Stones now faced drug charges.
 Jagger and Richards were tried at the end of June.
 Jagger received a three-month prison sentence for the possession of four amphetamine tablets; Richards was found guilty of allowing cannabis to be smoked on his property and sentenced to a year in prison.
 Both Jagger and Richards were imprisoned at that point but were released on bail the next day, pending appeal.

-The Times ran the famous editorial entitled "Who breaks a butterfly upon a wheel?", in which conservative editor William Rees-Mogg surprised his readers by his unusually critical discourse on the sentencing, pointing out that Jagger had been treated far more harshly for a minor first offence than "any purely anonymous young man".
+The Times ran an editorial, "Who breaks a butterfly upon a wheel?", in which conservative editor William Rees-Mogg surprised his readers by his unusually critical discourse on the sentencing, pointing out that Jagger had been treated far more harshly for a minor first offence than "any purely anonymous young man".
 While awaiting the appeal hearings, the band recorded a new single, "We Love You", as a thank you for their fans' loyalty.
 It began with the sound of prison doors closing, and the accompanying music video included allusions to the trial of Oscar Wilde.
 On 31 July, the appeals court overturned Richards' conviction, and reduced Jagger's sentence to a conditional discharge.
 Jones' trial took place in November 1967.
 In December, after appealing the original prison sentence, Jones received a £1,000 fine and was put on three years' probation, with an order to seek professional help.

 In December 1967, the band released Their Satanic Majesties Request, which reached number 3 in the UK and number 2 in the US.
 It drew unfavourable reviews and was widely regarded as a poor imitation of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 Satanic Majesties was recorded while Jagger, Richards, and Jones were awaiting their court cases.
 The band parted ways with Oldham during the sessions.
 The split was publicly amicable, but in 2003 Jagger said: "The reason Andrew left was because he thought that we weren't concentrating and that we were being childish.
 It was not a great moment really—and I would have thought it wasn't a great moment for Andrew either.
 There were a lot of distractions and you always need someone to focus you at that point, that was Andrew's job."
 Satanic Majesties became the first album the Rolling Stones produced on their own.
 Its psychedelic sound was complemented by the cover art, which featured a 3D photo by Michael Cooper, who had also photographed the cover of Sgt.
 Pepper.
 Bill Wyman wrote and sang a track on the album: "In Another Land", also released as a single, the first on which Jagger did not sing lead.